rtealwitter/OpenStreets/README.md

 ### Flows

 The taxi data set is particularly large.
 We load each individually and infer routes using Dijkstra's weighted shortest path algorithm.
-The saved flows appear in the `flows` folder.
+Then the total traffic on edge edge in the road network is saved to the `flows` folder.

 ### Saved Models